-I have decided that the work involved in processing your request in its current form would substantially and unreasonably divert the resources of this department from its other operations due to its size.
+I have decided that the work involved in processing your request in its current form would substantially and unreasonably divert the resources of this department from its other operations due to its size and broad scope.
 Section 24AA of the FOI Act refers to this as a 'practical refusal reason' (copy at Attachment A).

-A preliminary search of the department's holdings indicates the department holds more than 900 documents relevant to your request.
-The departmental resources required to identify, locate and collate all documents within the scope of your request, and decide whether to grant, refuse or defer access to each of those documents would unreasonably divert the resources of the department from its other operations.
+A preliminary search of the department's holdings indicates the department holds more than 900 documents falling within the terms of your request.
+The departmental resources required to identify, locate and collate all documents identified in the preliminary searches, and decide whether to exclude, grant, refuse or defer access to each of those documents would unreasonably divert the resources of the department from its other operations.